signalfx/splunk-otel-dotnet/README.md

 The Splunk Distribution of OpenTelemetry .NET is a distribution of [OpenTelemetry .NET Automatic Instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation).
-It is released under the terms of the Apache Software License version 2.0.
+It is licensed under the terms of the Apache Software License version 2.0.
 For more details, see [the license file](./LICENSE).

 > Copyright 2022 Splunk Inc.